arkadi81/react-tutorial/learning_log.md

 Note - pagination and filtering - apply filter BEFORE pagination, since number of pages is dependant on number of movies.

 PATTERN NOTE - filter first, paginate after. dont forget to reset page count every time filtering (genre selection) happens.

+PATTERN NOTE - mixed level of abstraction - having components which are both high level abstracted, and very specific in the same view can cause issues, code becomes inconsistent.
+The solution is to destructure our components to make things that CAN be abstracted into abstract components

+in this case, let's destructure the low level movie rendering table into moviesTable.jsx - this is not a high level common / reusable - just a detailed movies table view. we can refactor this type of code step by step, and eventually make a reusable table compoennt (literally what i was hoping to do initially)

+by convension - build object destructuring at beginnning of every functional (or otherwise?) component.

+As best as possible, try to avoid mixture output of high and low level components